Football Federation of the Soviet Union: Later history

-In 1936, the Section of Football of USSR established the Soviet Top League as a championship among teams of Volunteer Sports Sovcieties (DSO) and agencies introducing four hierarchal groups (leagues) of eight teams.
+In 1936, the Section of Football of the Soviet Union established the Soviet Top League as a championship among teams of Volunteer Sports Sovcieties (DSO) and agencies introducing four hierarchal groups (leagues) of eight teams.

 On 22 July 1937, for the first time TsIK USSR given awards to 38 best Soviet sportsmen among which were 12 football players.
 The first recipient of Order of Lenin among football players became Nikolai Starostin.
 The Order of the Red Banner of Labour received Alexander Starostin and Sergei Ilyin, other nine players received Order of the Badge of Honor.

 During parts of World War II (1941–1944), the main football events were suspended, but there were several regional competitions.
 When the Soviet Union was liberated from the occupation of Nazi Germany in August 1944, the next national cup competition took place as the first official post-war football event.

-In July 1946, the Football Section of the USSR was admitted to FIFA on the proposition of delegates from Soviet satellite states of Yugoslavia and Czechoslovakia, and on 27 September 1947 the USSR was awarded a permanent seat of the vice-president of FIFA which was taken by Valentin Granatkin.
+In July 1946, the Football Section of the Soviet Union was admitted to FIFA on the proposition of delegates from Soviet satellite states of Yugoslavia and Czechoslovakia, and on 27 September 1947 the USSR was awarded a permanent seat of the vice-president of FIFA which was taken by Valentin Granatkin.
 The main national football team of the Soviet Union, however, did not enter the FIFA World Cup until 1958.
 The first coach appointed was Boris Arkadiev who in 1952 led the team to the Olympic Games in Helsinki.
 Later, he and several other football specialists were accused by Joseph Stalin of sabotaging the team that was eliminated in the tournament's round of 16.

 In January 1957, the Presidium of the Supreme Soviet of the USSR awarded the Order of Lenin to Vsevolod Bobrov and Lev Yashin to commemorate their achievements in sport.

-In May 1959, the Football Section of the USSR was reorganized as the Football Federation of the USSR.
+In May 1959, the Football Section of the Soviet Union was reorganized as the Football Federation of the Soviet Union.

 In 1960, the Soviet Union national team won the first continental championship beating the Yugoslavia national team 2–1 in extra time.

 In 1963, Lev Yashin became the first Soviet player to be awarded the Ballon d'Or.

 For the first time in the 1965–66 season, Soviet football clubs debuted in the European international football competitions.

-In 1972, the Football Federation of the USSR became a government agency of the State Committee of Sports (Goskomsport).
+In 1972, the Football Federation of the Soviet Union became a government agency of the State Committee of Sports (Goskomsport).
 However, because Granatkin continued to chair the Football Federation, that reorganization did not draw much attention from FIFA.

 Dynamo Kiev became the first Soviet club to win a European club trophy, when they defeated Ferencvaros 3–0 in the 1975 European Cup Winners' Cup final.

 On 8 February 1992, the federation was recognized as the parent association of the newly established Russian Football Union (RFS).
 In July of the same year, the executive committee of FIFA confirmed the succession of the Soviet federation as the Russian Football Union and readmitted it under the new name and statute.